erikbryant/siglent_emulator/README.md

 emulator.start(device="SDG1032X", port=PORT, daemon=True)
 ```

-Then execute your code giving the IP address and port of the emulator.
+Pass the IP address and port of the emulator to your functions.
 Your code will behave just as if it was talking to a physical Siglent device.
 For instance, if you have a Python source file named `siglent_device` that has a class `Amplitude` you could write a test like this:

 ```python
   IP_ADDR="127.0.0.1"